-So you’re ready to lay down some model train track but don’t know where to start?
+So you’re ready to learn how to lay down some model train track but don’t know where to start?
 Well, it can be an easy or complex one and is the difference between an amazing layout or an average one.

 So what are some things that you should be thinking about when laying down your train tracks?

-Planning ahead is one of, if not, the most important thing that you can do when first starting out with your train set.
+Planning ahead is one of, if not, the most important things that you can do when first starting out with your train set.

 It’s not the end of the world, but it’s definitely a massive hassle having to unfix a lot of track to readjust for a tiny mistake!

-Some people like to use track planning software like SCARM or TraxEditor to work out what kind of layout they want with what they have available.
+Some people like to use track planning software like SCARM or TraxEditor to work out what kind of layout they want to be laying down.
 Next, print out your layout on some A4 or whatever paper you have available and use it as a guideline for their payout.

-Or if you don’t want to don’t want to spend any more time on a computer than you have to, just place all your track down on your board and lightly trace around them with a pencil so you know where it’ll all go before you fix it to the board.
+Or if you don’t want to spend any more time on a computer than you have to, just place all your track down on your board and lightly trace around them with a pencil so you know where it’ll all go before you fix it to the board.

 So what do you do when you’ve got your rough layout worked out?

-Once you’ve got your ideal track set up, it’s time to start pinning!
+Once you’ve got your ideal train track set up, it’s time to start pinning!

 So what does pinning mean?
-Well, pinning is just the act of putting all the pins into your tracks so they stay in place.
-Some track won’t come with pins like the Bachmann E-Z track series.
-In that instance, you’ll either need to purchase some extra pins, find a way to secure it or hope it stays there.
+Well, pinning a train track is just the act of putting all the pins into your tracks so they stay in place.

 Depending on what kind of baseboard you’ve got you might be able to push the pins straight in (foam) or you’ll need to make a hole for them if it’s wood or anything harder.
 This is where something like an Archimedes Drill comes in.
 It’s a small, hand-manual drill that’ll create precision holes for your pins.

-When we say scenery, we mostly mean anything that needs to be placed down after you’ve built your landscape.
+When we say scenery, we mostly mean anything that needs to be placed down after you’ve built your track layout.

 Peter has been building model trains for longer than he can remember.
 An avid fan of HO and O scale this blog is a creative outlet to allow him to dive further into other scales and aspects of the model train community and hobby.